aoxborrow/Paste/README.md

 }
 ```

-Create an `index.php` file to be the front router:
+Create an `index.php` file for the front router:
 [(or copy from the demo site)](https://github.com/paste/paste-demo/blob/master/index.php)

 ```php